cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 Yet consider when those people laid the groundwork for a library science nearly 100 years ago, librarians only managed print, and the primary means of accessing print collections was through a physical building.
-With the introduction of computer systems in the 1960s and with better networking technologies in the 1980s and 1990s, issues with organizing and retrieving information grew exponentially.
+With the introduction of computer systems in the 1960s and with better networking technologies in the 1980s and 1990s, issues with organizing and retrieving information to provide access to it grew exponentially.
 This exponential increase created new complexities and launched an entire new field, what we now call *information science*.

 All right, back to the ground level.